 When smart contracts are natively enabled on ETH2 during Phase 2, a smart contract will be deployed that will allow users with the rETH token to burn it for ETH.

 Rocket Pool was originally started in late 2016 by David Rugendyke, a senior developer with over 18 years commercial experience and a computer science background.

 In May 2017, an alpha version of the product was released.
 A vibrant community started to form and the team began expanding.

-With Ethereum 2.0 on the horizon, Rocket Pool is aligning its battle-tested platform with the new version of Casper.
+With Ethereum 2.0 on the horizon, Rocket Pool is aligning its battle-tested platform to begin staking as a decentralised network.

 Rocket Pool — Staking

 What is the minimum deposit?

 Rocket Pool allows anyone to earn rewards on deposits as low as 0.01 ETH.